Applications for our 2018 Analyst cohort are now closed. We will reopen applications in October 2018 for our September 2019 intake.

 Carnall Farrar offered me the chance to work in strategy consulting, but only for public sector health and care organisations and for me this sector was exactly what I wanted to pursue.
 It seemed like a really unique opportunity in that way.
 I had also had the company personally recommended to me by multiple independent contacts in the NHS, which alleviated any concerns I may have had about its very small size (at the time) because I knew they had a strong reputation in the market.
 On interview, I was struck by how friendly all the partners and principals were.
 I found the interview process more interesting than intimidating – which I felt was a very good sign and rare in consulting.
 On being offered the job, I was happy with the package and was excited by joining a small start-up rather than one of the bigger firms.

 Applicants who have been successful with their initial application will be invited to our offices to attend a first round interview.
 This will be a CV based discussion which will aim to assess your suitability to join the Carnall Farrar team.
-Additionally, you will complete a short task to measure numerical reasoning ability.

 If you have been successful after the first round interview you will be asked to attend our assessment centre.
 You will be tested on your quantitative and verbal reasoning skills through a series of case interviews and a written exercise.
 You will need to demonstrate your ability to address typical consultancy challenges.